 Using diamonds in your jewelry making certainly adds brilliance to your designs, not to mention the prestige that comes with setting one of the most valuable natural materials available in your jewelry.
-But have you ever considered an alternative?
-Here are the 5 Best Diamond Alternatives.
+Consider our 5 best diamond alternatives.
+Here are the top 5 Best Diamond Alternatives.

 If you’re tempted to use gemstones that look like diamonds without the cost, read on to discover five of the best diamond alternatives available on the market.